-Whichever reason, the name Canada Hill stuck, and by the end of the 20th century the whole stretch of hill was being referred to as 'Canada Hill'.
+Whichever reason - or perhaps a combination of all the above - somehow the name Canada Hill stuck in the minds of most people, and by the end of the 20th century the whole stretch of hill was being referred to as just 'Canada Hill'.

 The hill "splits" Miri, from the west (sea side) and east (inland areas), with the western side facing the sea being more developed than the eastern side behind the hill due to logistical difficulties of going around it, and the steep gradients making more access roads to the top impractical but there are already several roads paved across the hill bridging the city center to the areas from behind the hill facing inland.

 There are also several villages and residential sites on top of and around Canada Hill.
 Located at the very top is Kampong Lereng Bukit, a village (Kampong).
 Further south from it is Lopeng at Jalan Hainam, Hillstone Garden, Lai Pau Garden, Hilltop Garden, Grand Park, Bumiko and Bunga Tanjong residences (by this end the location is at Tanjung Lobang).

 Canada Hill can be considered a first experience of the rainforest, to anyone who haven't experience it.
 It is easily accessible, literally right next to town, and is full of natural rainforest fauna growth and pathways within for explorers looking for a quick adventure.
 About a 10-15 minute walk from any of the major hotels in the city center would reach it, and exploration is quick and cheap.
 This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The only real hazard is crossing the roads and potential falls from steep paths.